Air Chilled Chicken Vs Regular: What’s the Difference?

 Let’s get into the details.

 The water-chilled chicken absorbs 2-12% water of its total weight.
-It’s why the frozen or water-chilled chicken loses its taste to some degree owing to water absorption.
+That’s why the frozen or water-chilled chicken loses its taste to some degree owing to water absorption.

-Then, the freezing and thawing process washes deprives the chicken of its moisture.
-This results in a washed-out taste and drier or tougher texture compared to air-chilled chicken.
+Then, the freezing and thawing process deprives the chicken of its moisture.
+This produces a washed-out taste and drier or tougher texture than air-chilled chicken.

 Contrarily, the air-chilled chicken tends to have a more natural and intense flavor because of no added water during the chilling process.
-Likewise, it typically has a firmer and more tender texture due to the lack of added water during the chilling process.
+Likewise, it typically has a firmer and more tender texture due to the lack of added water during chilling.

 Since frozen or water-chilled chickens are cooled together in a communal water bath, there is a potential risk of cross-contamination between the birds if the water is not properly sanitized or replaced regularly.

-Since the chickens are not submerged in a communal water bath, there is a lower risk of cross-contamination between the birds during the chilling process.
+Since the chickens are not submerged in a communal water bath, there is a lower risk of cross-contamination between the birds during chilling.

 Air-chilling uses less water compared to water-chilling methods, making it a more environmentally friendly option.